jethrocarr/pupistry/README.md

 # Developing

-When developing Pupistry, you can run the git repo copy with:
+When developing Pupistry, you can run the Git repo copy with:

     gem install bundler
     bundle install